-Wilderness Watch is keeping an eye on the actions of the 115th Congress.
-In addition to tracking wilderness bills and working to derail those that would harm Wilderness, we’re working with Congress to improve oversight of and support for the federal agencies’ wilderness programs.
+Wilderness Watch is keeping an eye on the actions of the 117th Congress.
+We will be tracking wilderness bills and working to derail those that would harm Wilderness, and we’re working with Congress to improve oversight of and support for the federal agencies’ wilderness programs.

 TO FIND AND CONTACT MEMBERS OF CONGRESS: